semilin/keymui/README.md

 fairly soon.

 ## features / roadmap
-- [x] GUI written in [Iced](https://github.com/iced-rs/iced)
+- [x] Cross platform GUI written in [Iced](https://github.com/iced-rs/iced)
+  - [ ] Web version
 - [x] ability to import custom metrics and keyboards from [km_metrics](https://github.com/semilin/km_metrics)
 - [x] flexible layouts adaptable to multiple kinds of keyboards
 - [x] multiple modes of layout visualization
+- [x] nstroke list and visualization for any metric
 - [ ] keyboard-driven interface (partially implemented)
-- [ ] nstroke list and visualization for any metric
 - [ ] fast layout optimization with cached analysis through [keycat](https://github.com/semilin/)
 - [ ] tree-based interactive layout development workflow

 ## installation
-I don't really recommend trying keymui in its current state, as it's not very useful yet.
-But if you want to get a headstart on exploring its features, here's how you can.
+Keymui is now pretty usable out of the box.
+Just download the source and build it.
+The only dependency is the Rust compiler.

 ### build from source
 ```sh